-The site exhibits controlled fill materials, of a reactive type, up to a depth of 0.3m at borehole 1 (refusal depth), although fill is believed to be up to approximately 1.2m in depth at the south eastern corner of the lot.
+The site exhibits controlled fill materials, of a reactive type, up to a depth of 1.2m at borehole 1.
+Fill is believed to be to be up to approximately 1.5m in depth near the south eastern corner of the lot.